JavaScript String replaceAll() - Replace All Matches

 The replaceAll() method in JavaScript is designed to search for all occurrences of a substring in a string and replace them with a specified replacement string.
 This method offers a straightforward way to manipulate text data by ensuring that all instances of the search string are replaced, providing consistency throughout the altered data.

-In this article, you will learn how to harness the replaceAll() method in various contexts.
-Explore scenarios demonstrating its utility in cleaning data, making bulk modifications to user inputs, or adapting existing text to new formats.
+In this article, you will learn how to use the replaceAll() method in various contexts.
+Explore practical examples of applying replaceAll() with strings and regular expressions in both browser-based and Node.js JavaScript environments.
+Learn how this utility can be used to clean data, make bulk modifications to user input, and adapt existing text to new formats.

 Basic Usage of replaceAll()